emilyfelker/Chatbot_Arena_Preferences/README.md

   Regression** using
   LogisticRegression from `sklearn`
 - **Gradiented-boosted decision
-  trees** using XGBoost from
+  trees** using XGBoostClassifier from
-  `sklearn`
+  `xgboost`

 ### Evaluating model performance
-This program automatically trains, evaluates, and compares the log loss of models whose name and parameters are manually specified in a dictionary passed into the main function.
+This program evaluates and compares the log loss of models whose name and parameters are manually specified in a dictionary passed into the main function, and it selects the model with the best score to generate the final predictions for Kaggle.
 The best model so far was an
 xgboost_rf with parameters
 {'n_estimators': 50,